mshagirov/pythonlab/_01-introduction/08_containers.md

 `tuple` object.
 - You can also create a tuple with a single item by including a comma in `(item,)`, Python otherwise ignores the parentheses.
-- You can also create tuples with `item1, item2,...` since parentheses are optional when creating non-empty tuples.
+- You can omit the parentheses when creating tuples with multiple items, and use `item1, item2,...`.
 But, I suggest keeping the surrounding parentheses for readability and to avoid bugs.
-E.g., try removing parentheses around the `'cherry'` below, you will get an error.
+E.g., try removing parentheses around the `('cherry', 'durian')` below, you will get an error.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
 fruits = ('melon', 'apple', 'banana') print(fruits)

-new_fruits = fruits[1:] + ('cherry',)
+new_fruits = fruits[1:] + ('cherry', 'durian')
 print(new_fruits)
 </script></pre></div>